-Stretchable electronics are critical for soft robotics, wearable technologies, and biomedical applications.
-The current ways of making them, though, have limited their potential.
-A team of researchers has developed a material and fabrication process that can rapidly make these devices stretchier, more durable, and closer to being ready for mass manufacturing.
+Soft robotics, wearable technologies, and biomedical applications all require stretchable electronics.
+However, the current methods of production have limited their potential.
+A group of researchers has created a material and fabrication process that can quickly make these devices stretchier, more durable, and ready for mass production.

-One of the biggest challenges for stretchable electronics is to reliably connect stretchable conductors with the rigid materials used in commercially available electronics components, such as resistors, capacitors, and light-emitting diodes (LEDs).
-When the stretchable materials bend and elongate, a large shear force develops at the interface and often rips apart the connection to make the circuit unusable.
+One of the most difficult challenges for stretchable electronics is connecting stretchable conductors to the rigid materials used in commercially available electronics components like resistors, capacitors, and light-emitting diodes (LEDs).
+When stretchable materials bend and elongate, a large shear force develops at the interface, ripping apart the connection and rendering the circuit inoperable.

-The researchers used eGaIn nanoparticles to develop a new material — biphasic Ga-In (bGaIn) — which has both solid and liquid elements.
-When heated to 900 degrees C, a nanoparticle film of eGaIn changes form, developing a thin, solid oxide layer on top with a thick layer of solid particles embedded in liquid eGaIn.
-When peeled off, the material is transferred to stretchable substrates, similar to how temporary tattoos work.
+The researchers created a new biphasic Ga-In (bGaIn) with both solid and liquid elements using eGaIn nanoparticles.
+When heated to 900 degrees Celsius, an eGaIn nanoparticle film changes shape, forming a thin, solid oxide layer on top of a thick layer of solid particles embedded in liquid eGaIn.
+When the material is peeled off, it is transferred to stretchable substrates, similar to how temporary tattoos work.